-It is strongly recommended to use Virtual Server (also called port forwarding, see "Virtual Server" on page 36) to allow access to your computers or network devices from the Internet.
+It is strongly recommended to use Virtual Server (also called port forwarding, see "Virtual Server" on page 35) to allow access to your computers or network devices from the Internet.

-- 1. Make the computer or network device (for which you are establishing a DMZ link) has a static IP address (or you can use the DHCP reservation feature to ensure the device has a fixed IP address) (see "Set up DHCP reservation" on page 32). - A. Signing up for a Dynamic DNS service (outlined in the DDNS section) will provide identification of the router's network from the Internet. - 2.
-Log into your router management page (see "Access your router management page" on page 27). - 3.
-Click on Access, and click on DMZ. - 4.
-Next to DMZ Enable, click Enabled. - 5.
-Next to DMZ Host IP, enter the IP address you assigned to the computer or network device to expose to the Internet. - 6.
-To save changes, click Apply.
+1. Make the computer or network device (for which you are establishing a DMZ link) has a static IP address (or you can use the DHCP reservation feature to ensure the device has a fixed IP address) (see "Set up DHCP reservation" on page 31).

+A. Signing up for a Dynamic DNS service (outlined in the DDNS section) will provide identification of the router's network from the Internet.

+2. Log into your router management page (see "Access your router management page" on page 27).

+3. Click on Access, and click on DMZ.

+4. Next to DMZ Enable, click Enabled.

+5. Next to DMZ Host IP, enter the IP address you assigned to the computer or network device to expose to the Internet.

+DMZ Enable © Enabled Disabled

+DMZ Host IP 0.0.0.0

+Apply